The Papers of James Madison: Digital editions

 In early 2010, the PJM project went digital when the first seventeen PJM volumes were made available to readers online.
 As of 2011, all published PJM volumes are a part of the American Founding Era collection published by ROTUNDA, the digital publishing branch of the University of Virginia Press.
 Readers can now access the published volumes online via libraries and other institutions that subscribe to ROTUNDA.

 In October 2010, the National Archives and Records Administration and University of Virginia Press announced their intention to create Founders Online, a website devoted to the papers of the Founding Fathers, encompassing the papers of Madison as well as six other founders.
-The website went online in October 2013, providing free access to the complete record of all of Madison’s political writings, his public actions and speeches, and his public and private correspondence.
+The website went online in October 2013, providing free access to the complete record of all of Madison's political writings, his public actions and speeches, and his public and private correspondence.
 The Founders Online project also includes the annotated writings and correspondence of John Adams, Benjamin Franklin, Alexander Hamilton, John Jay, Thomas Jefferson, and George Washington.
-The site's searchable database includes 185,000 individual documents that have been drawn from the letterpress editions of the founders' papers.
+The site's searchable database will eventually include around 200,000 individual documents that have been drawn from the letterpress editions of the founders' papers.

 Publications

 The Papers of James Madison project publishes Madison's correspondence in four series.
-The projected 53-volume collection is expected to be completed by 2028.
+The projected 53-volume collection is anticipated to be complete by 2030.